fauu/Kamite/README.md

 Text can be pasted from clipboard by pressing <kbd>Ctrl</kbd> + <kbd>V</kbd> in Kamite’s browser tab.

-The Kamite browser client can automatically pick up clipboard text with the Clipboard Inserter browser extension ([Firefox][clipboard-inserter-ff], [Chrome][clipboard-inserter-chrome]) (assumes default extension settings).
+The Kamite browser client can automatically pick up clipboard text with a clipboard inserter browser extension ([Firefox][clipboard-inserter-ff], [Chrome][clipboard-inserter-chrome]) (assumes default extension settings).

 Clipboard can also be watched automatically without the Clipboard Inserter